-At Deer Park Animal Hospital, we treat your pets like the valued family members they are.
+At Deer Park Animal Hospital-PADS, we treat your pets like the valued family members they are.

-At our animal clinic, we offer a comprehensive selection of services, ranging from vaccinations, pet dentistry services, to internal medicine diagnostics, dermatology and laser surgery.
+At our animal clinic, we offer a comprehensive selection of surgical and dentistry services.
 In order to offer the highest quality services to our patients and help them in-house at our veterinary clinic as much as possible, we have invested in state-of-the-art diagnostic and medical equipment.

-We are equipped to provide Digital Radiography, Accuvet CO2 Laser for laser surgery and Class IV Laser Therapy with a K-Laser Unit, as well as an in-house laboratory for bloodwork, EKG, and ultrasounds.
+We are equipped to provide Digital Radiography, Accuvet CO2 Laser for laser surgery and Class IV Laser Therapy with a K-Laser Unit, EKG, and ultrasounds.
 This means that at our veterinary hospital, our veterinarian has everything to help you on-site and only has to refer you to specialists in rare cases.

-Our receptionist, Marie Lockwood, always welcomes you with a smile!
+Our receptionists always welcome you with a smile!
 Our animal clinic's Office Manager and receptionist, Carolyn Green, holds a degree in Early Childhood Education and worked with young children before she joined us to work with "furry kids."

-If you are from the Newport News or Hampton area and you are looking for high quality and advanced medical services for your pet, call us today for an appointment at 757-595-9720.
+If you are from the Newport News or Hampton area, or even along the east coast and you are looking for high quality and advanced medical services for your pet, call us today for an appointment at 757-595-9720.

 648 J.Clyde Morris Ste C